My trampoline in autumn and winter

 Gather up all screws and smaller parts together into a bag so that you can find them quickly again next year.

 Put the frame in an (original) box or wrap the frame in something like a ground sheet.
 EXIT Tip: to prevent damage to the frame you can use bubble wrap or old towels to put around the poles.

 Fold up the liner.
 EXIT Tip: sprinkle talcum powder over the pool liner so the material doesn't stick together.

-Store the pool somewhere dry.
+Store the pool and the pool ladder somewhere dry.
 By keeping the parts all together as a complete set, everything will be right at hand for putting the pool back together again next year.